tildeleb/cuckoo/README.md

 **Q**: Why is Delete so slow?
 **A**: Essentially because Delete has to look is t * s places to find the key whereas Go's build in map only has to look in a single place.
 In the example benchmarks t == 2 and s == 8 so s * t == 16.
 Therefor on average Delete has to do 8 lookups to find the key.
 The speed of Delete can be increased by decreasing the number of slots and tables.

+**Q**: Why isn't there a stash?
+**A**: I read the Microsoft paper and wasn't impresses.
+Adding a stash is like adding a bag to the design.
+In order to guarantee insert doesn't fail we just add another hash table if needed.
+Adding a stash buffer would add a parallel data structure and code to manipulate it in Insert, Delete, and Lookup.

 References
 ----------